janlelis/unicode-emoji/README.md

 Please note that categories might change with future versions of the Emoji standard.
 This gem will issue warnings when attempting to retrieve old categories using the `#list` method.

-A list of all Emoji can be found at [character.construction](https://character.construction).
+A list of all Emoji (generated from this gem) can be found at [character.construction/emoji](https://character.construction/emoji).

 ### Properties

-Allows you to access the codepoint data form Unicode's [emoji-data.txt](https://www.unicode.org/Public/13.0.0/ucd/emoji/emoji-data.txt) file:
+Allows you to access the codepoint data form Unicode's [emoji-data.txt](https://www.unicode.org/Public/16.0.0/ucd/emoji/emoji-data.txt) file:

 ```ruby
 require "unicode/emoji"